Read the ABA guiding principles to debt management firms

 Australian banks have developed a common approach to communicating with you if your debt management firm (DMF) is not acting in your best interests.

-The new guide says that if banks believe that a DMF is not acting appropriately, banks can refuse to deal with a DMF and communicate directly with you, the customer.
+The guide says that if banks believe that a DMF is not acting appropriately or is not licensed, banks can refuse to deal with a DMF and communicate directly with you, the customer.
 This will ensure that customers are getting the right information from the bank at the right time.

 Debt Management Firms